rcrupiISP/SyntheticCorrelationVAE/README.md

 ## VAE Training

-The project begins with the training of a Variational Auto-Encoder (VAE) designed to capture the underlying structure of financial correlation matrices.
+The project begins with the training of a Variational Auto-Encoder (VAE) designed to capture the underlying structure of financial correlation matrices, see the notebook "Github_VAE_2d_training.ipynb".
 The VAE architecture comprises an encoder and a decoder.
 The encoder transforms input correlation matrices into a latent space, and the decoder reconstructs correlation matrices from points sampled in this latent space.

 - **VAE Architecture:** Three linear layers in the encoder and decoder, with appropriate activation functions.
 The latent space is two-dimensional, providing a compact representation of the correlation structures.